rahulrameshnair/lcis/README.md

 # DLR tool for life cycle inventory schema

 ## What is it?
-It is a Python tool that aids in converting foreground life cycle inventories (LCI) in Brightway in compliance with the  life cycle inventory schema (LCIS).
-The detailed structure and background of LCIS is published elsewhere.
+It is a Python tool developed at the German Aerospace Center (DLR) that aids in converting foreground life cycle inventories (LCI) in compliance with the life cycle inventory schema (LCIS).
+It makes use of the Brightway LCA framework.
+The detailed structure and background of LCIS is under peer review.
 (Link will be updated soon).
-Please refer to this schema (link will be provided here later) to understand the abbreviations and terms used below.
+Please refer to this schema to understand the schema terminology and usage.

 ## What is LCIS?

 LCIS (version 2024) is a schema proposed for the sharing of life cycle inventories based on existing standards and conventions to promote open-data.
 This tool is a python implementation for the conversion of life cycle inventories in compliance with this schema.
-This schema will soon be published open-access in a scientific journal.
-And a link will be provided here.

 ## Installation & Usage